PhilR8/notes/vueconf2023.md

 ### Opening remarks/business/housekeeping

-- The venue has a warm-up comic.
+- The venue has a warm-up comic/MC.
 Doing well warming up the crowd
 - Wifi not working well; sound cutting in and out
 - Conference Reception -- tonight, Howlin' Wolf
   - Open bar and "alligator bites" and other food